gnab/clojurejs/README.md

 Also, you need node (and npm) installed on your system.

-Try running ./repl in the root directory for a simple, and as of right now, stateless, REPL.
+A REPL is provided by running the repl script in the root dir.
-For running the clojurejs REPL using Emacs' inferior lisp mode, do the following:
+For running the clojurejs REPL using Emacs' inferior lisp mode, type the following:

     C-u M-x inferior-lisp followed by /path/to/clojurejs/repl